 If you have a boat or way to explore the keys, hopping from key to key would be great fun.

-I also enjoy the city of Key West itself (the southernmost point of the United States), but I’m not sure I could fill a week of activities just on Key West, especially with kids.
+I also enjoy the city of Key West itself (the southernmost point of the United States), but after the historic tours, I’m not sure I could fill a week of activities just on Key West, especially with kids.

 Fort Sumter/Charleston, SC